 Other receptor tyrosine kinases (RTK)s such as MET, an insulin-like growth factor receptor, have been shown to be potential targets in pre-clinical studies.
 To date there are no reported studies in patients.

 Recently, investigators showed that combining imatinib with low-dose weekly cisplatin induced some responses.
 Similarly, trabectedin (Yondelis®) binds to DNA minor groove and induces apoptosis.
 The mechanism is not known, but it is thought to inhibit transcription regulators such as brachyury.
 Clinical trials are underway.
 Hedgehog is a family of embryonic proteins that plays a critical role in skeletal development.
 High levels of hedgehog expression are seen in chordoma, thus making it an attractive target.
-A clinical trial — A Phase 1B/II Study of GDC-0449 Plus RO4929097 in Advanced/Metastatic Sarcomas — is currently open for enrollment.

 Clinical Trials at Memorial Sloan Kettering